March 1 5:00 pm

 Maria’s City – Zoltan Almashi

-“Papers, papers” from The Consul – Gian Carlo Menotti
+“To this we’ve come” from The Consul – Gian Carlo Menotti

-Commissioned Work (Title TBD) – Milad Yousufi
+Humanity – Milad Yousufi (commission)

 The Consul is Menotti’s first full length three-act opera about foreign policies and immigration of scientists in the early 20th century.
 Menotti won the 1959 Pulitzer Prize for Music because of this work.
 The program concludes with Bartók’s Romanian Folk Dances, a six-movement work that uses melodies from recordings Bartók took himself while traveling through the then Transylvania.